miiind-studio/react-image-marker/README.md

   </a>
 </p>

-`react-image-marker` makes it easy to add markers and tags to any image.
+`react-image-marker` (fork) makes it easy to add markers and tags to any image.

 ## Why ?